roboto-ai/robologs-ros-actions/README.md

 # What is robologs-ros-actions

-`robologs-ros-actions` is an open-source toolkit offering a suite of containerized data transformation scripts specifically designed for ROS (Robot Operating System) data.
-These utilities, referred to as Actions, are essentially encapsulated code scripts that can be executed on a collection of files for various purposes such as data extraction, processing, and analysis.
+`robologs-ros-actions` is an open-source collection of software modules to extract, process and analyze Robot Operating System (ROS) data.
+These modules, referred to as Actions, are essentially containerized Python scripts, and form part of the broader [robologs](https://github.com/roboto-ai/robologs) library.

-These Actions can range from straightforward data transformations to more sophisticated algorithms, accommodating a wide spectrum of requirements and complexities.
+Actions can range from simple data transformations to more complex algorithms, accommodating a wide spectrum of requirements and use cases.

-The package presently includes the following Actions:
+The package currently includes the following Actions:

 - `get_images_from_rosbag`: Extract images from a rosbag.
 - `get_videos_from_rosbag`: Extract videos from a rosbag.